This post originally appeared in the Style section of The Daily Punctilio. (Republished here with no permission whatsoever.)

 Please don't print any more of that dreadful interview.
 Even now, as I crouch in the pantry of a certain Town Hall kitchen, quietly uploading this post with pirated Wi-Fi in violation of Rule #4,872, this interview is making my stomach turn.

-I'm also including a link to the recipe for Artichoke Leaf Appetizer with Salmon and Rutabaga Straws, which was created by my associate, who was Esme Squalor's personal chef at the time of this interview and shall remain nameless for her own protection.
-(Her culinary skills were second only to her lockpicking skills.)
+I'm including a link to the recipe for Artichoke Leaf Appetizer with Salmon and Rutabaga Straws, which was created by my associate, who was Esme Squalor's personal chef at the time of this interview and shall remain nameless for her own protection.
+(Her culinary skills were second only to her codebreaking skills.)